weaccelerateinc/examples/docs/Examples.md

 # Example Repos

-Accelerate provides standard integration plan examples at our public repository: [Examples Repo](https://github.com/weaccelerateinc/examples).
+Accelerate provides standard integration plan examples in our public repository.
 These are intended to be used as reference implementations.

 <a href="https://github.com/weaccelerateinc/examples" target="_parent">Examples Repo</a>